Customer Service 14 min read

 Users can grasp the product's functionality faster, leading to quicker adoption.
 A well-designed tour feels informative and helpful, not intrusive.
 Interactive elements solidify understanding and retention of key features.

-Slack, the popular communication platform, offers a fantastic example of an interactive product tour.
 Upon signing up, users are taken through a step-by-step customer onboarding process that highlights core features like creating channels, sending messages, and using emojis.

 The tour uses tooltips, and pop-ups, and encourages users to perform actions like sending their first message, solidifying their understanding.